 The person who is ignoring you probably knows exactly what they are doing to your emotional state, and they might use this to their advantage, causing you to think about them more and be more vulnerable to the rest of their manipulation tactics.
 The silent treatment is often used as part of narcissistic abuse, hand in hand with gaslighting, deflection, stonewalling, and other abusive behavior.

 How Do You Respond To Being Ignored?

-If you are being ignored by someone close to you, you are probably looking for a way to deal with all the negative emotions that the silent treatment brings about.
+If you are interacting with an ignorant person who is close to you, you are probably looking for a way to deal with all the negative emotions that the silent treatment brings about.
 Here are some tips: